 - Trash that is obvious

-- Clothes and shoes that your kids have outgrown
+- Clothes and shoes that you and your kids have outgrown

 - Baby bottles you don’t use anymore